AgnostiqHQ/covalent-aws-plugins/README.md

 ## Installation

-To use this plugin with Covalent, simply install it with `pip`:
+To use the AWS plugin ecosystem with Covalent, simply install it with `pip`:

 ```bash
 pip install covalent-aws-plugins